Shortcake

 Shortcake generally refers to a dessert with a crumbly scone-like texture.
 There are multiple variations of shortcake, most of which are served with fruit and cream.
 One of the most popular is strawberry shortcake, which is typically served with whipped cream.
 Other variations common in the UK are blackberry and clotted cream shortcake and lemon berry shortcake, which is served with lemon curd in place of cream.
+Shortcake is also the name of a popular biscuit available in the UK, and Xiting Shortcake, a layered baked good from China.

 Preparation

 Shortcake is typically made with flour, sugar, baking powder or soda, salt, butter, milk or cream, and sometimes eggs.
 The dry ingredients are blended, and then the butter is cut in until the mixture resembles cornmeal.
 The liquid ingredients are then mixed in just until moistened, resulting in a shortened dough.
 The dough is then dropped in spoonfuls onto a baking sheet, rolled and cut like baking powder biscuits, or poured into a cake pan, depending on how wet the dough is and the baker's preferences.
 Then it is baked at a relatively high temperature until set.

 Strawberry shortcake is a widely known dessert made with shortcake.
-Sliced strawberries are mixed with sugar and allowed to sit an hour or so, until the strawberries have surrendered a great deal of their juices (macerated).
-The shortcakes are split, and the bottoms are covered with a layer of strawberries, juice, and whipped cream, typically flavored with sugar and vanilla.
-The top is replaced, and more strawberries and whipped cream are added onto the top.
-Some convenience versions of shortcake are not made with a shortcake (i.e. biscuit) at all, but instead use a base of sponge cake.
+The shortcakes are split and filled with sweetened strawberries and whipped cream.
+In North America and Asia, sponge cakes filled with strawberries and whipped cream are also referred to as "strawberry shortcake" despite not being made with shortcake.

 Though strawberry is the most widely known shortcake dessert, peach shortcake, blueberry shortcake, chocolate shortcake and other similar desserts are made along similar lines.
 In some recipes the shortcake itself is flavored; coconut is one addition.